 There are divisions within the BIC and BNC systems.
 If your turnover falls below a certain threshold you will be taxed under a simplified French corporate tax system (régime du réel simplifié) instead of the régime du réel normal.
-The BIC threshold is less than EUR 230,000 per year for those providing services and accommodation; EUR 763,000 per year for re-sellers.
-The BNC threshold is less than EUR 76,300 per year.
-With these regimes you need to provide information on income, deduct expenditures and apply French business tax to the company’s net profit.
-You can carry losses over up to a maximum of six years.
+The BIC threshold is less than €238,000 per year, and is for those providing services and accommodation (€789,000 per year for re-sellers).
+The BNC threshold is less than €70,000 per year.

 If you are a sole trader (enterprise individuelle or EI) then you and your business are one legal entity and you will be automatically taxed under the personal income tax system (Impôts sur le Revenu) or under the rules of the régime micro-entrepris or régime du reel.

 If your company is a SARL (limited company in joint ownership) you can choose to be taxed under the personal income tax system for the first five years of business if the business is small, or is a certain type of family business – otherwise you will be taxed through French corporate taxation.

 Corporate tax for limited companies

 If you take on the status of EIRL (Entrepreneur of Individual Limited Liability), where you and your assets are separate, you pay tax through your French income tax return in the category for your business – industrial and commercial profits (BIC) for traders and artisans, or Non Commercial Benefits (BNC) for independent professionals – or you can opt to pay French corporate tax.

 Businesses with smaller turnovers can be taxed under a simpler French corporate tax system called régime micro-entreprise, where you state your turnover and are allocated a fixed allowance and taxed on fixed profit.